weinman/practical-cnn/doc/instructions.md

 > **Questions:**
 >
-> - Explain why the momentum rate must be smaller than 1.
+> - Explain why the momentum rate $\mu$ must be smaller than 1.
 What is the effect of having a momentum rate close to 1?
-> - The learning rate establishes how fast the algorithm will try to minimise the objective function.
+> - The learning rate $\eta$ establishes how fast the algorithm will try to minimise the objective function.
 Can you see any problem with a large learning rate?

 The parameters of the algorithm are set as follows: